github/docs/content/development/contributing-to-osmand/creating-consistent-ux.md

+---
-# Creating a Consistent User Experience
+title: Creating a Consistent User Experience
+versions: '*'
+---

 Usability of our complex features is decisively enhanced by wording and good translations, and as much consistency as possible.
 It is worth thinking about many expressions or sentences for a little while. :)